 In many marriages, one spouse is often in charge of handling most of the financial decisions and bookkeeping responsibilities, whether it is filing taxes or balancing the checkbook.
-Divorce attorneys often refer to the spouse who does not participate in most of the financial decisions as the “out spouse”.
+Divorce attorneys often refer to the spouse who does not participate in most of the financial decisions as to the “out spouse”.
 In these instances, the out spouse generally does not have the same level of access to the couple’s financial situation.
-If you are the out spouse, the first step is to ask your partner to make copies of all marital financial records.
+If you are our spouse, the first step is to ask your partner to make copies of all marital financial records.
 A cooperative spouse can make the process much easier.
 Unfortunately, that is rarely the case–especially when there is tremendous acrimony in the fractured relationship.
 The good news is most financial records can be found online.
-If you are unsure of any accounts, contact any banks, mortgage companies, retirement plan advisors or any relevant financial institutions during your marriage.
+If you are unsure of any accounts, contact any banks, mortgage companies, retirement plan advisors, or any relevant financial institutions during your marriage.

 If you have made the difficult decision to file for divorce in Utah, it is vital to know all of the assets acquired during your marriage.
-If you have any suspicion your spouse is hiding any assets, it is important to contact a Salt Lake City divorce attorney with a track record helping clients through the discovery process.
-The attorney can make requests of several important types of financial documentation from your spouse, including tax returns, loan applications, bank account records, financial statements and much more.
-By utilizing the discovery process, you spouse will also have to answer specific questions in writing.
+If you have any suspicion your spouse is hiding any assets, it is important to contact a Salt Lake City divorce attorney with a track record of helping clients through the discovery process.
+The attorney can make requests for several important types of financial documentation from your spouse, including tax returns, loan applications, bank account records, financial statements and much more.
+By utilizing the discovery process, your spouse will also have to answer specific questions in writing.
 It is the most effective method to gain financial information from an uncooperative spouse.